-- Of the two items in a mental labeling relationship with each other, although the package containing the category cannot be cognized separately from what it is mentally labeled on, what it can be labeled on can be cognized separately from the package of a category.
+- Of the two items in a mental labeling relationship with each other, such as this one of a specific person or of persons in general, although the concept of “a person” cannot be cognized separately from what it is mentally labeled on, what it can be labeled on, a specific, individual person can be cognized separately from the concept of “a person.”

 Detailed Analysis of the Three Main Components of Mental Labeling